Armed Man Arrested for Threats Near Justice Brett Kavanaugh's Home

-An armed man was arrested overnight near Supreme Court Justice Brett Kavanaugh’s home in Montgomery County, Maryland, after making threats, the court said.
+A man carrying a gun, a knife and zip ties was arrested Wednesday near Supreme Court Justice Brett Kavanaugh's home in Montgomery County, Maryland, after threatening to kill the justice, authorities say.

-The man, whose name was not immediately released, was arrested at about 1:50 a.m., the Supreme Court said in a brief statement.
+Nicholas John Roske, of Simi Valley, California, was identified in a criminal complaint charging him with the attempted murder of a Supreme Court justice.
+He was dressed in black when he arrived by taxi just after 1 a.m. outside Kavanaugh's home in Chevy Chase.

-The man was armed with a handgun, knife and pepper spray and said he was there to kill Kavanaugh, law enforcement officials told NBC News.
-The man was from out of state and took a taxi to the area, officials said.
-He was stopped near but not at Kavanaugh’s home in Chevy Chase.
+Roske had a Glock 17 pistol, ammunition, a knife, zip ties, pepper spray, duct tape and other items that he told police he would use to break into Kavanaugh's house and kill him, according to a criminal complaint and affidavit filed in federal court in Maryland.
+It wasn't immediately clear if he had an attorney.

 U.S. & World